akaditya394/Google-Translate-API/README.md

 # Google-Translate-API
-translating text to hindi using google translate API
+translating text to hindi using Just Translated API